FVRL has a variety of free services to make our libraries and materials accessible to all.

 On our website

-• Use the ReachDeck Toolbar, which will translate our webpages and read them aloud in any of dozens of languages.
+- Use the ReachDeck Toolbar, which will translate our webpages and read them aloud in any of dozens of languages.
 Features also include a screen mask and text magnifier.
-To start, click the ReachDeck icon in the lower right corner of each webpage: ReachDeck icon
+To start, click the ReachDeck icon in the lower right corner of each webpage:

-• The library catalog has an accessibility mode, which simplifies the layout and enlarges the text on any page in the catalog.
-To activate this tool, click Enable Accessibility Mode at the top-right of any catalog page—look for this symbol: Universal Access
+- The library catalog has an accessibility mode, which enables skip links and improves contrast on any page in the catalog.
+To activate this tool, click Enable Accessibility Mode at the top-right of any catalog page—look for this symbol:

 Americans with Disabilities Act Compliance

-Ruth Shafer, Public Services Director, is the Americans with Disabilities Act (ADA) coordinator for FVRL.
-You may contact her by mail, phone or email:
+Alicia Gomori, Deputy Director, is the Americans with Disabilities Act (ADA) coordinator for FVRL and Justin Keeler, Outreach and Community Partnerships Director serves as second.
+You may contact them by mail, phone or email:

 Fort Vancouver Regional Libraries